-Is the British Airways American Express Accelerating Business Card right for you?
+Is the British Airways American Express Accelerating Business Card a good choice for you?

-The annual fee is on the high side, and this is a credit product not a charge card, but the benefits that come with this card potentially offsets concerns around the cost.
-A generous welcome award, accelerated point yields, travel insurance and refund and purchase protection all add up.
+The annual fee is on the high side, and this is a credit product not a charge card, but the benefits that come with this card potentially offset concerns around the cost.
+A generous welcome bonus award, the tiered Avios points annual bonus, accelerated point yields, travel insurance, and refund and purchase protection all add up.
 It’s also important to remember that your business could take advantage of the 99 complimentary supplementary cards available to boost your reward balances even further.